-A complex blend of aromatic Jamaican allspice berry and cardamom distillates with two barks and a bright citrus finish, the Seedlip Spice 94 is an aromatic, non-alcoholic spirit with warm spiced notes, citrusy top notes from lemon and grapefruit peel, and a long bitter finish.
-Simply serve with tonic and a red grapefruit peel garnish — we promise you won’t notice the difference.
+A complex blend of aromatic Jamaican allspice berry and cardamom distillates with two barks and a bright citrus finish, Seedlip Spice 94 is an aromatic, non-alcoholic spirit with warm spiced notes, citrusy top notes from lemon and grapefruit peel, and a long bitter finish.
+Simply serve with tonic and a red grapefruit peel garnish — you’ll never notice the difference.

 Seedlip Spice 94

-It’s 100% natural with no fat, no carbs and no artificial flavours.
-Now you can follow the siren call of the Mojito or the Mai Tai safe in the knowledge that it won’t lead to a disastrous conclusion.
+It’s 100% naturally made — with no fat, no carbs and no artificial flavours.
+So, if you’re still wanting to follow the siren call of the Mojito or the Mai Tai, you can do so safe in the knowledge that it won’t lead to a disastrous hangover.
 Dive in.

 Stryyk Not Rum

-And, for a quintessentially festive tipple, this amaretto alternative is no exception.
-Perfect for those who want to enjoy the nutty, bitter and tangy profile of the classic liqueur with none of the alcoholic content, whether that’s over ice or in an Amaretto Sour.
+But, for a failsafe wintry tipple, this Amaretto alternative is lip-smackingly perfect.
+Perfect for those who want to enjoy the nutty, bitter and tangy profile of the classic liqueur with none of the alcoholic content, it’ll pep up cocktails from an Amaretto Sour to an Alabama Slammer.

 Lyre's Non-Alcoholic Amaretti

-Frustrated by the lack of alcohol-free alternatives when she headed out dancing, Caleño founder Ellie Webb took her inspiration from Colombia, her family’s South American heartland, to create this intriguing mix of fruits and spices.
+Frustrated by the lack of alcohol-free alternatives when she headed out dancing, Caleño founder Ellie Webb took her inspiration from Colombia — her family’s South American heartland — to create this intriguing spirit of fruit and spice flavours.

 Unlike many of the other drinks in this category, it’s nothing like gin.
-Although it has juniper in it, there are other flavours that come through more strongly — cardamom, lemon, and Inca berries.
-It’s got a lovely fruity flavour which is not too sweet and genuinely refreshing.
-And, although the producers recommend serving Caleño with tonic, you might also want to try it with soda.
+Although it is blended with juniper, other flavours come through more strongly — cardamom, lemon, and Inca berries.
+It’s got a charming, unique flavour which isn’t too sweet — and genuinely refreshing.
+So, if you’re not looking to recreate a specific spirit, this is bold choice for bold drinkers.

-There are some flavours that can only be produced using a traditional alcoholic distillation process so, if you’re not planning on going 100% teetotal, then Atopia is the ideal low-alcohol alternative to your usual full strength tipple.
+And, finally, because there are some flavours that can only be produced using a traditional alcoholic distillation process, we’ve got a low-alcohol option.
+If you’re not planning on going 100% teetotal, and simply want to cut down your intake this January, Atopia offers an ideal low-alcohol alternative to stash in your drinks cabinet.